krishNav-eng/SudokuGame/README.md

 # SudukuGame
-A graphical app on which Suduko can be played.
+A graphical app on which Sudoku can be played.
 Hope you like it.